You whip through a Google search for “hire a writer,” draw up a list of potential ghostwriters, interview them on the phone, then pick a winner.

 Thinking through the “why” will help determine the shape your book will take, its style and tone, and other issues.
 You may even realize that writing a book is not the best way to achieve your goals.
 Maybe you can accomplish more by giving speeches or posting a series of YouTube videos.
 For more on this, read “Why Are You Writing Your Book?

-#2 – Do you really need a ghostwriter?
+#2 – Do you really need to hire a writer?

 An expert ghostwriter can do it all for you, from conceptualization to research to writing.

 But do you really want everything to be done for you?
 For some people, the process of writing is very important.
 Wrestling with ideas, memories, thoughts or feelings, perhaps making sense of a concept or special time in their lives, is very important.
 For such people, the process may be even more important than the final product; therefore, they may be better off creating their books completely on their own, warts and all.

 Other people are not interested in the process, for their number-one goal is producing a well-crafted, highly-polished book.
 They should strongly consider hiring a professional ghostwriter.

 #3 – Which type of client are you?